git-pull/tao-of-tmux/manuscript/08-configuration.md

-The important thing to internalize is that a tmux configuration consists of setting server options (`set-option -s`), global session (`set-option -g`), and window options (`set-window-option -g`)
+The important thing to internalize is that a tmux configuration consists of setting server options (`set-option -s`), global session (`set-option -g`), and window options (`set-window-option -g`).

-The rest of this chapter is going to be cookbook-style.
+The rest of this chapter is going to proceed cookbook-style.
+You can pick out these tweaks as and add them to your `.tmux.conf` and [reload](#reload-config).

 ## Server options